 In her spare time, Mayor Hodges works on staying physically fit, writes, reads poetry and enjoys seasonal viewings of “Die Hard,” her favorite movie.
 She is known for her extensive collection of Wonder Woman memorabilia.
 She is an occasional karaoke singer with a limited range.

 A Minnesota native, Mayor Hodges is married to Gary Cunningham, vice president and chief program officer of the Northwest Area Foundation and a member of the Metropolitan Council.
-They have two children, four grandchildren, a dog and a slightly neurotic cat.
+They have two children, four grandchildren, and two cats.